LinerSu/nyu-pl-spring-20-rec/Week 01/README.md

 Please find [this page](https://ccm.net/faq/30635-how-to-install-flex-and-bison-under-ubuntu) for the tutorial.

 ## Lexical analysis
 - Def.
-A analysis process of converting a sequence of characters into a sequence of tokens.
+It is a process of converting a sequence of characters into a sequence of tokens.
 - To specify tokens, we usually use regular expressions (Regex) to represent some patterns.

 ### Lexer